drago0808/ice/README.md

 Contains the datasets used in the project.

 ### `Code/`
-Includes all scripts used for data cleaning, analysis, and visualization.
+Contains all scripts used for data cleaning, analysis, and visualization.